colbyprior/speedies/docs/8. Warbands/Undead.md

 ### Fixed Equipment (Scythe)
 *Inherent*

 This unit has fixed equipment that cannot be lost.
-The equipment modifers are included in the unit's stats.
+The equipment modifers are included in the unit's stats and cost.
 ### No Equipment
 *Inherent*